Mardonius (nephew of Darius I)

+Mardonius (𐎶𐎼𐎯𐎢𐎴𐎡𐎹 Mr̥duniyaʰ; Μαρδόνιος Mardónios; died 479 BC) was a Persian military commander during the Greco-Persian Wars.
+Though he secured initial victories in the first Persian invasion of Greece, he was ultimately forced to retreat into Anatolia after suffering catastrophic losses in both men and material due to a storm off the coast of Mount Athos, following which he was relieved of his command by Darius the Great.
+He was later re-appointed by Xerxes I and took part in the second Persian invasion of Greece.
+In 480 and 479 BC, Mardonius spearheaded the Persian army's destruction of Athens.
+Shortly thereafter, he was killed during the Battle of Plataea.

-Early years
+Early and personal life

 Mardonius was the son of Gobryas, a Persian nobleman who had assisted the Achaemenid prince Darius when he claimed the throne.
 The alliance between the new king and his friend was cemented by diplomatic marriages: Darius married Gobryas' daughter, and Gobryas married Darius' sister.
 Furthermore, Mardonius married Darius' daughter Artozostra.
 Thus, Darius the Great was simultaneously Mardonius' uncle, father-in-law, and half-brother-in-law.

-Persian Wars with the Greeks
+Military career

 First Persian invasion of Greece

 Darius appointed Mardonius as one of his generals and, after the Ionian Revolt, sent him in 492 BC to retaliate against the Greek city-state of Athens for assisting the Ionians.
 On his way to Athens, he used his army in the Ionian cities to depose the Greek tyrants and set up democratic governments, an action which surprised the Greeks at that time.
 Historians consider that he may have taken this action so that the Ionians would not revolt a second time after the Persian army had passed through.
 His fleet and army then passed across the Hellespont.

 Mardonius first attacked Thasos, a Greek island which possessed gold mines.
 It became a tributary of the Achaemenid empire.
 The navy and the army continued onto Macedonia, which was soon added to the Persian Empire as a fully subordinate client kingdom, becoming also part of its administrative system.

 However, after these victories, Mardonius’ fleet was destroyed in a storm off the coast near Mount Athos.
 According to Herodotus, the Persians lost 300 ships and 20,000 men.
 Around this time, Mardonius was commanding the army in a battle in Thrace.
 While Mardonius was wounded in the battle, he was victorious, re-subjugating Thrace into the empire.
 Nevertheless, the loss of the fleet meant that he had to retreat back into Asia Minor.
 He was relieved of his command by Darius, who appointed Datis and Artaphernes junior to lead the invasion of Greece in 490 BC, and though they were subsequently successful in capturing Naxos and destroying Eretria, they were later defeated at the Battle of Marathon.